kdoore/CS2335-Gitbook/inventoryitems_-_scriptableobjects.md

     public Image mySprite;   // to use a UI sprite

 void Start () {
-		activeState = new BeginState (this);
-		curState = GameState.Begin;
-		activeState.InitializeObjectRefs ();
 			convText.text = myConversation.ConversationLines[0].ConversationText;
 		//convSprite.sprite = myConversation.ConversationLines [0].DisplayImg;
 		mySprite.sprite = myConversation.ConversationLines [0].DisplayImg;
 	}
 ```

-Here is a view of the Conversation instance attached to StateManager in the beginScene
+Here is a view of the Conversation instance attached to a gameObject in the beginScene

 ![](Screenshot 2016-03-08 08.04.03.png)